AriFordsham/lens-wiki/Tutorial.md

 So what else can we build a `Traversal` for?

-We can traverse both elements in a pair:
+We can traverse both elements in a tuple:

     both :: Traversal (a,a) (b,b) a b
     both f (a,a) = (,) <$> f a <*> f b

-The left side of an Either:
+The left side of an `Either`:

     traverseLeft :: Traversal (Either a c) (Either b c) a b traverseLeft f (Left a) = Left <$> f a